HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

    - Access to exclusive Extra-only sections of bands
    - Can get accredited as a Volunteer Examiner to administer exams for new and upgrading operators of any license class

 You may come across other license classes besides these; that's because the rules have changed over the years and the Novice, Technician Plus, and Advanced licenses are no longer issued to new licensees.
 There are still people out there who hold Novice or Advanced licenses but that's a topic outside of the scope of this book.
-Note that each person may hold only one operator/primary station license grant—you'll have just one call sign, even if you have multiple radios or operating locations.
+Note that each person may hold only one operator/primary station license grant — you'll have just one call sign, even if you have multiple radios or operating locations.

 #### Getting Your License